List of defunct Drum Corps International member corps: Magic of Orlando Drum and Bugle Corps

 The Magic Drum and Bugle Corps (better known by their original name as the Magic of Orlando) was a Division I corps.
 Initially based in Orlando and later in Clermont, Florida, Magic was a six-time finalist and the Division II Champion in 2002.
 Notably, the corps often utilized themes related to Orlandoan entertainment, in particular those of Walt Disney World, through such shows based on Fantasia and the Pirates of the Caribbean.
 Although the corps itself was not affiliated with Disney, several staff members worked for both organizations, and the corps itself was a frequent clinician for Magic Music Days.

 After financial troubles struck the Suncoast Sound Drum and Bugle Corps of Pinellas Park, several of its staff members moved upward toward Orlando to start a new corps.
 This included the former music director of Suncoast Sound, Robert W. Smith, who became the corps director for the fledgling group.
 The group was immediately successful, earning semi-finalist status in 1990, the first year of its existence.
 Four years later, in 1994, they earned a spot in finals.

 After the 1999 season, the corps went inactive to recuperate finances.
 In 2002, the corps returned in full force, albeit competing in Division II as stipulated by Drum Corps International due to their hiatus.
-Despite part of a lower class, the corps subsequently won their division and achieved 11th place among all competing corps, again regaining finalist status.
+Despite part of a lower class, the corps subsequently won their division with a record score of 99.05, and achieved 11th place among all competing corps, again regaining finalist status.

 In 2003, the Magic of Orlando once again ran into financial difficulties, relocating to Clermont and opening up bingo operations for fundraising.
 Despite these fluctuations, the corps maintained an 11th-place finish.
 For the remaining three seasons, the corps remained firmly in semifinals and rebranded itself as The Magic.
 Before the 2007 season, the organization announced that it would be going inactive with plans to return in the future.

 Muchachos Drum and Bugle Corps

-The Muchachos Drum and Bugle Corps (Note: Not to be confused with the corps of the same name from Manchester, New Hampshire that formed in 1960) was an Open Class corps formed in 1959 as the junior corps component to the senior corps, the Hawthorne Caballeros.
+The Hawthorne Muchachos Drum and Bugle Corps (Note: Not to be confused with the corps of the same name from Manchester, New Hampshire that formed in 1960) were an Open Class corps formed in 1959 as the junior corps component to the senior corps, the Hawthorne Caballeros.
 Like the Caballeros, the group was sponsored by American Legion Post #199 of Hawthorne, New Jersey and was known for their Latin-inspired shows.
 The Muchachos made a total of three finals appearances beginning from the first Drum Corps International championships in 1972 to their highest placement of 4th in 1974.

 In 1975, the Muchachos were disqualified from competing in prelims after an overage member was found in the snare line.
 This proved costly for the Muchachos, as they were not awarded any prize money and were dropped from circuit membership.
 After placement of 21st in 1976, the Muchachos folded.